juan15377/TimeTables/lib/python3.12/site-packages/flet_contrib/flexible_slider/README.md

 The "active" side of the slider is the side between the thumb and the minimum value.

-The default value is `ft.colors.PRIMARY`.
+The default value is `ft.Colors.PRIMARY`.

 ### `inactive_color`